“Avers is a standout!”

-BRIAN AVERS is a celebrated American actor, with wide-ranging performances on stage and screen, notably originating lead roles on Broadway in Florian Zeller's Tony Award-winning The Father, Rock N' Roll by Tom Stoppard, American Son opposite Kerry Washington, Lieutenant of Inishmore by Martin McDonagh, and Travesties at the Roundabout, along with notable NYC premieres like Poor Behavior by Theresa Rebeck, Completeness by Itamar Moses, and The Explorer's Club by Nell Benjamin, often working with world class directors like Trevor Nunn, Pam MacKinnon, Doug Hughes, James Lapine and Kenny Leon.
+BRIAN AVERS is a celebrated American actor, with wide-ranging performances on stage and screen, originating roles on Broadway in Florian Zeller's Tony Award-winning The Father and Rock N' Roll by Tom Stoppard (opposite Brian Cox & Rufus Sewell), also appearing in American Son with Kerry Washington, The Lieutenant of Inishmore by Martin McDonagh, Travesties at the Roundabout, and NYC premieres of Poor Behavior by Theresa Rebeck, Completeness by Itamar Moses, Explorer's Club by Nell Benjamin, the West Coast premiere of Becky Shaw by Gina Gionfriddo, and as Edgar in King Lear opposite Kevin Kline at the Public Theater, working with world class directors like Trevor Nunn, Pam MacKinnon, and Doug Hughes.

-Brian's guest starred on a number of popular TV series including Castle, Law Order, Law & Order SVU, FBI, Blue Bloods, The Closer, Medium, Instinct, Life on Mars, Unforgettable, Golden Boy and as Special Agent Mike Renko on NCIS and NCIS Los Angeles; film roles include Nora Ephron's Julie/Julia and indie Gigantic, opposite Paul Dano & Zooey Deschanel.
-Meanwhile, Brian's distinctive voice has been heard in commercials, video games, podcasts & audiobooks in genres ranging from sci fi, fantasy, mystery & thriller, to dark comedy & romantic drama.
+Brian's guest starred on a number of popular TV series including Castle, Law Order, Law & Order SVU, FBI, Blue Bloods, The Closer, Medium, Instinct, Life on Mars, Unforgettable, Golden Boy, Person of Interest and as Special Agent Mike Renko on NCIS and NCIS Los Angeles; film roles include Nora Ephron's Julie/Julia and Gigantic (opposite Paul Dano & Zooey Deschanel).
+Brian's distinctive voice has been heard in commercials, video games, podcasts & audiobooks in genres ranging from sci fi, fantasy & thriller, to comedy, romance & memoir.

-Restlessly creative, Brian has written & directed plays in NYC (Jesse Garon Lives, Flying Lesson, Tape, One for the Road), produced & hosted a popular sports podcast (The Buckeye Brothers), created & directed an improvisational, affecting indie rom-com (The Weekend), recently co-founded Acting (Actually), and will soon launch DIY production company, CiRCLE 7, featuring comedy, podcasts & performances.
+Restlessly creative, Brian has written & directed plays in NYC (Jesse Garon Lives, Flying Lesson, Tape, One for the Road), produced & hosted a popular sports podcast (The Buckeye Brothers), created & directed improvisational, 'hilarious and affecting' indie rom-com The Weekend, recently co-founded Acting (Actually), and DIY production shingle, CiRCLE 7, with more projects coming soon.